 At first sight, it might seem as though the answer is the same as for “what are the best guitar speakers for metal?”
 So, you just have to find the best physical speakers for metal, find the equivalent IR, and you’re done, right?

-One of the pleasures of an extensive impulse response library is the ability to instantly switch between different tones to suit different styles of music, so it’s understandable to wonder exactly what are the best impulse responses for metal, rock, blues and so on.
+One of the pleasures of an extensive impulse response library is the ability to instantly switch between different tones to suit different styles of music, so it’s understandable to wonder exactly what are the best speaker responses for metal, rock, blues and so on.

-If you did just pick your favourite Celestion speaker for metal and then download the impulse response files for that speaker, you’re going to get a great sound, no question.
+If you did just pick your favourite Celestion speaker for metal and then download the response files for that speaker, you’re going to get a great sound, no question.
 So, if you’re in a hurry and just want to be in the right ballpark, just do that.

 Definitive Metal Tone

 There is, of course, no definitive metal tone, but a whole range of tones to choose from.
 Everyone will have their favourite, and just about any noteworthy metal band from the late ’60s to the present day is known for a distinctive sound in some respects, whether it’s speaker tone, playing technique, combination of different guitars, rhythm, tempo and so on, resulting in a wide range of different metal styles and close derivatives including thrash, grunge, death, doom, speed, black and more.